East Los Angeles College

 • Breakfast at lodging

-• hike to Neveria along a rural trail used by farmers to reach their fields.
+• 3-hour hike to Neveria along a rural trail used by farmers to reach their fields.

 • Upon arrival at La Neveria you will enjoy a lunch at the local restaurant in the community.